 Rockslide wreckage from Hurricane Helene in 2024.

 From the creek bed, the rockslide will be on your right, while the creek will be on your left.
-Follow the creek around the fallen trees and at 0.3 miles in you'll see Lower Sam Branch Falls come into view.
-Below is a photo of it.
+Follow the creek around the fallen trees and at 0.3 miles in you'll see Lower Sam Branch Falls come into view as shown below.

 The rock, directly centered, marking the beginning of the trail.

-Climb this rock and take the trail up the hill until you reach a forked clearing where the trail levels out.
+When you reach the top of the hill, you'll come to a forked clearing where the trail levels out.
 If you would like to see Wash Hollow Falls, go left at this fork until the waterfall comes into view.
 Doing so will add about 0.2 miles to the hike.
 To continue to Sam Branch Falls, go right at the fork.
-You will reach the top of Lower Sam Branch Falls

 Forked clearing.

-Once at the top of Lower Sam Branch Falls, immediately to the left you'll find a larger rock to climb over or around and a trail ascending steeply upwards once again from there.
-This trail is very steep and somewhat overgrown due to little use, but you may see footprints in muddy sections.
-This trail is sometimes used by rock climbers to reach another area around the creek.
-You'll notice a large boulder with a metal rope hanging around it as shown below.
+After turning right, you will come to the top of Lower Sam Branch Falls.
+Immediately to your left you'll find a larger rock to climb over or around and a trail ascending steeply upwards once again from there.
+This trail is very steep and somewhat overgrown due to little use.
+You may see footprints in muddy sections, indicating you're on the right path.
+This trail used to be used by rock climbers to reach another area around the creek.
+As you approach the 0.4-mile mark, you'll notice a large boulder with a metal rope hanging around it as shown below.
 You're going the correct way.

 Rock climbing rope around a boulder.

 After just over 0.4 miles in, you'll see the tree pictured below at 35.3402° N, 82.8966° W. If you continue up the path, you'll start drifting away from the creek.
-Instead, take a right just before the tree and scramble down to the creek.
+Instead, take a right just before the tree and scramble down to the creek itself.

 The double tree signaling to enter the creek.

 The rest of the hike will take place in the creek.
-The first image below will be what you should see once in the creek.
+The first image below will be what you should see once you enter the creek.
 Along the way you'll encounter some other cool water features pictured below that you might think are Sam Branch Falls.
 They are not, but they're still pretty great.
-Getting around them is the real challenge, and you will need to find your way based on your own climbing abilities and comfortability with risk.
+Getting around them is the real challenge, and you will need to find your way based on your own climbing abilities.
 After just under 0.5 miles, you'll reach the 90-foot Sam Branch Falls, pictured last.

 View after entering the creek.